kerojosh96/Josh-s-Data-Structures-Hand-Book/Graph.md

 * Using an adjacency list, adding a vertex or adding an edge is o(1).
 The complexity of deleting a vertex is depended on the number of vertices or O(V) and deleting an edge is O( E ) dependant on the number of edges.
+* The complexity of deleting a vertex is depended on the number of vertices or O(V) and deleting an edge is O( E ) dependant on the number of edges.

 # Use Cases